Building Docker images

 The proper way to build this Dockerfile is to make it package just the application:

-And then move the SonarQube part in the actual pipeline:
+And then move the SonarQube part to the actual pipeline:

 This makes the Docker build step as simple as possible.